pyareedash/DNA-FMs/README.md

 # Tutorials on DNA-Foundation Models
-- Modified from InstaDeep's GitHub Repository
+- Modified from InstaDeep's GitHub Repositories (NT and sNT)